cloudfoundry/cf-mysql-release/docs/acceptance-tests.md

 The acceptance tests requires the same deployment manifest properties as the [smoke tests](/README.md#running-smoke-tests-via-bosh-errand).

 By default, the acceptance-tests errand only runs the smoke tests.
-To enable the full acceptance test suite, set the following property:
+To enable the full acceptance test suite, set the following property in the BOSH manifest:

 - `smoke_tests_only: false`